Metaverse

 Custodial Wallet

-A type of crypto wallet in which third parties hold the owner's private keys.
+A Custodial wallet is a cryptocurrency wallet where third parties maintain custody of the owner's private keys.

 Seed phrase

-Sequence of 12 or 24 words used to retrieve access to a wallet.
+A Seed Phrase is a series of 12 or 24 words used to recover access to a cryptocurrency wallet, acting as a backup tool.

 Non custodial wallet